emberjs/guides/source/localizable/models/customizing-serializers.md

 with a data namespace and sideloaded relationship records.
 Some legacy APIs may return a simple JSON payload that is just the requested resource or an array of serialized records.
-The `JSONSerializer` is a serializer that ships with Ember Data that can be used along side the `RESTAdapter` to serialize these simpler APIs.
+The `JSONSerializer` is a serializer that ships with Ember Data that can be used alongside the `RESTAdapter` to serialize these simpler APIs.

 To use it in your application you will need to define a